Cooneys/68-senior-capstone/Readme.md

 Tyler: Establish pricing data into the database, sharp ratio r^2 and alpha as well
 REVISED: portfolio level calculaions are relatively complex, and will need more thought/planning.
 GOALS for this week now include getting price change displayed as percentage in portfolio details, daily pricing to factor into portfolio graph into console application/database to streamline user experience.
+    Completed:

 Avi: Balance sheet income statement and cash flow parsing and finishing the calculation and classes for freecash to equity, return on common equity, and bet server coverage.
+    Completed:

 Sam: Deleting investments and portfolios as well as working with tyler to get the pricing data represented properly.
+    Completed: Deletion of portfolios and assets all working and implemented.
+Pricing data was tabled.

+Goals for 4/15
+Sam: Implement daily percentage change and get change since purchase working as well